willi-felix/free-app-from.us.to/README.md

 - **We do NOT support wildcards or sub-subdomains.** <sub>(yet).</sub>

-- Always **Free SSL** for own subdomains
+- Always **Free SSL** for all domains

 ## JSON Formatting

 To register your subdomain, create a new JSON file in the `./domains` directory.
-The filename should be in the following format, `yoursubdomain.thedev.me.json`.
+The filename should be in the following format, `yoursubdomain.app-from.us.to.json`.

 Use the following structure for your JSON file.

-> [!IMPORTANT]
-> Keep only the necessary records, update their values as needed, and delete the others.
-Typically, this means an IP address as an A record or a hostname as a CNAME record.
-NS records specify the nameservers that store DNS records.
-MX and TXT records handle email routing and ensure email authenticity and domain ownership.
-[Learn more about DNS records.](https://www.cloudflare.com/learning/dns/dns-records/)

-> [!IMPORTANT]
-> Ensure your JSON file is valid with NO trailing commas.
-You can easily check the format validity [here](https://jsonlint.com).

 ```json
 {